alexhou00/Deutsche-Survival-Quest/README.md

 * Level 5: Player must get his documents and the rathaus to register in the Rathaus.

-* Level 6: Player must find the room for his appointment
+* Level 6: Player must find waiting number for his appointment

 **Obstacles**:
 * Traps: